inwaves/llm.clj/IMPLEMENTATION_PLAN.md

 This document outlines the plan to evolve llm.clj from its current state (individual operations in pure Clojure) into a fully functional LLM training framework that achieves ~50% of llm.c's performance while maintaining Clojure's expressiveness.

-**Current State**: ~40-50% complete
+**Current State**: ~90% complete
 - ✅ Core operations implemented in pure Clojure
-- ✅ Forward passes for most layers
+- ✅ Forward passes for all layers
-- ⚠️ Partial backward passes
+- ✅ Complete backward passes
-- ❌ No training infrastructure
+- ✅ Training infrastructure complete
-- ❌ No GPU acceleration
+- ✅ GPU acceleration complete for all major operations

 **Target State**: Complete training framework
 - ✅ All operations with Neanderthal (CPU performance)